-Role: Assistant coach
+Role: Head coach

 After a few games with Augsburg, he joined Luxembourg side Dudelange in 2010, scoring three goals in five games as a prelude to what would eventually be an even more successful spell there as head coach.